yakovmeister/shitsuji/readme.md

 # Note - 1.2 is no longer working #
 ---
 I've been heavily depending on rawranime.tv for this project, since rawranime.tv is no longer alive, this project might as well end...
-I try to find more source so we can keep this going.
+I'll try to find more source so we can keep this going.

 ##Requirements##
 * PHP 7 or higher